biati-digital/nova-text-tools/README.md

 ## Mastering commands with Matching...

-This is an advanced way to filter by entering a simple query or a regular expression, this works for any command that includes in it's name `Matching...` for example: **Delete Lines Matching..., Keep Lines Matching..., Select Lines Matching**, etc.
+This is an advanced way to filter by entering a simple query or a regular expression, this works for any command that includes in it's name `Matching...` for example: **Delete Lines Matching..., Filter Lines Matching..., Select Lines Matching**, etc.
 Here are some examples of how to use it.

 &nbsp;

 #### Filter with a simple query:

-Having the following text, if we for example call the command "Keep Lines Matching..." and we enter `gmail` it will leave only the lines that contains `gmail`
+Having the following text, if we for example call the command "Filter Lines Matching..." and we enter `gmail` it will leave only the lines that contains `gmail`
 ```
 marquardt.gudrun@gmail.com
 okuneva.gerhard@yahoo.com